-Business review of the Group for the year ended 31 December 2022 as required by Schedule 5 to the Hong Kong Companies Ordinance, can be found in the Chairman's Statement and the Management Discussion and Analysis set out in this annual report which forms part of this directors' report.
+Business review of the Group for the year ended 31 December 2023 as required by Schedule 5 to the Hong Kong Companies Ordinance, can be found in the Chairman's Statement and the Management Discussion and Analysis set out in this annual report which forms part of this directors' report.

-The principal risks and uncertainties facing the Group including (i) reliance on key authorised persons and possible suspension of the business of the Group in case the responsible officers left the Group; (ii) local and international economic and socio-political environments may cause volatility of the Hong Kong securities market; (iii) keen competition from different consulting and professional firms who providing similar corporate finance advisory services; (iv) exchange risk that will affect the Group's income and value of its holdings of assets; and (v) businesses operated by the Group are regulated by legislation and various regulatory authorities.
+The principal risks and uncertainties facing the Group including (i) reliance on key authorised persons and possible suspension of the business of the Group in case the responsible officers left the Group; (ii) local and international economic and socio-political environments may cause volatility of the Hong Kong securities market and motor vehicle rental market; (iii) keen competition from different consulting and professional firms who providing similar corporate finance advisory services and from established players and emerging startups in the motor vehicle rental business; (iv) exchange risk that will affect the Group's income and value of its holdings of assets; and (v) businesses operated by the Group are regulated by legislation and various regulatory authorities.
 In the event, when there is any change of the relevant laws, rules and regulations, it may adversely affect the Group's operations and business.